 300,000 years of evolution

 The mammoth lineage branched from the Asian elephant around 6 million years ago.
 The earliest fossils are from Mammuthus meridionalis (southern mammoth), which gave rise to Mammuthus trogontherii (steppe mammoth), the largest mammoth to ever live.
-Then, around 300,000 years ago in eastern Siberia evolved the woolly mammoth, Mammuthus primigenius.
-The woolly mammoth spread to Europe and North America over Beringia.
+Then, around 300,000 years ago the Woolly Mammoth, Mammuthus primigenius evolved in eastern Siberia.
+The Woolly Mammoth spread to North America over the Beringia land bridge.
 Slightly smaller than living African elephants, it thrived through many ice ages foraging on steppe grasslands until 10,000 years ago when their numbers began to decline.
-The last woolly mammoths survived on Wrangel Island until 4,000 years ago.
+The last Woolly Mammoths survived on Wrangel Island until about 4,000 years ago.

 30,000 years of symbolism

-Fascination with mammoths is no new phenomenon.
+Fascination with mammoths is not new.
 The mammoth is intimately tied to human history.
-Not only were mammoths hunted; they were also idolized.
-The oldest figurative art in Europe include mammoth carvings.
-Cave paintings of mammoths are among the oldest known art in the world (Chauvet Cave, south France, 32,000 years old).
-Over 100 mammoth paintings adorn the walls of Rouffignac cave (20,000 years old).
+Not only were mammoths hunted, they were also idolized.
+The oldest figurative art in Europe includes mammoth carvings on mammoth ivory.
+Cave paintings such as the 32,000-yeaold images at Chauvet Cave in Southern France are among the oldest known art in the world.
+Over 100 mammoth paintings dated to about 20,000 years old adorn the walls of Rouffignac cave.
 Mammoth bones were used to make tools as well as art and were even used in burials.
-At a 15,000 year old village in the Ukraine, Mezhyrich, people constructed four huts out of mammoth bones.
+At a 15,000-year-old village in the Ukraine, people constructed four huts out of mammoth bones.

 300 years of paleontology